Humpback-AI/humpback/app/README.md

 ## TODO

-- Set up webhook to sync and index the chunk
-- Rely on meilisearch for traditional keyword search
 - Set a pricing on the chunks of data
 - Analytics with tinybird
 - Make app shell responsive